-arivis InViewR offer the user a choice of control options.
+arivis VisionVR offers the user a choice of control options.
 A user can utilize Leap Motion’s hand tracking to control movement with their bare hands.
-For those users that wish to take advantage of advance functions, hand controllers which provide extremely previse tracking and option buttons can be utilized.
-Regardless of control choice, learning to move and interact with data is an intuitive process with a short learning curve. arivis InViewR also provides the possibility to enable/disable tools and gestures to match the skill level or use case of the end user.
+For those users that wish to take advantage of advanced functions, hand controllers which provide extremely previse tracking and option buttons can be utilized.
+Regardless of control choice, learning to move and interact with data is an intuitive process with a short learning curve. arivis VisionVR also provides the possibility to enable/disable tools and gestures to match the skill level or use case of the end-user.

 Data sets can be imported from imaging techniques such as:

-A multitude of scientific disciplines benefit from arivis InViewR including:
+A multitude of scientific disciplines benefit from arivis VisionVR v VisionVR including:

 Image Courtesy: Carl ZEISS Microscopy